Great Sands Dune National Monument

 The Visitor Center and restrooms are fully accessible.
 There is an accessible trail at the visitor center, two accessible campsites and one backcountry accessible campsite.

-Pinyon Flats
+Pinyon Flats Campground

 Open All Year